Mon-ius/Docker-Warp-Socks/README.md

 - The `v2` version will be kept and available at `monius/docker-warp-socks:v2`.
 - The `v3` version will soon be released and available at `monius/docker-warp-socks:v3` and default in `monius/docker-warp-socks`.
+- The `Referral` programme will be concluded on Nov 1st from Cloudflare, the `Plus` feature in `v3` will be unavaible due to it.

 ## V2 features: